 The coursework will be based around problem solving (within computer modelling) and report writing.
 The total weighting for the coursework is 30%.
 The coursework is compulsory.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Examination - A generic overview of issues arising from the exam will be provided.